You will learn:

 WORKDIR /app

-# Install application dependencies directly on the system
+# Install application dependencies first (better build cache)

 # Copy application files to the image